McKinsey Interview Process: 6 Steps to an Offer (2026)

 Key differences include:

-• More flexible timeline: Unlike campus recruiting, which follows a rigid schedule, experienced hire timelines vary and can take weeks or months between steps
+• More flexible timeline: unlike campus recruiting, experienced hire timelines vary and can take weeks or months between steps

-• Networking is more important: Without on-campus events, experienced hires need to proactively build connections through LinkedIn, alumni networks, and McKinsey recruiting events
+• Networking matters more: without on-campus events, experienced hires need to build connections through LinkedIn, alumni networks, and McKinsey recruiting events

-• Technical Expertise Interview: If you are applying for a specialized role (analytics, digital, implementation), you may face a Technical Expertise Interview that tests your domain knowledge through coding challenges, project discussions, or portfolio reviews
+• Expertise Interview: specialized roles (analytics, digital, implementation) may include an Expertise Interview that tests your domain knowledge through coding challenges, project discussions, or portfolio reviews

 McKinsey also recruits advanced professional degree (APD) candidates, including MDs, JDs, and PhDs.
-According to McKinsey, over 50% of their consultants have an advanced professional degree.
-APD timelines typically differ, with applications opening in June or July and interviews taking place in July or August.
+According to McKinsey, over 50% of their consultants have an advanced professional degree, and APD applications typically open in June or July with interviews in July or August.

 What Are the Best Tips for Passing McKinsey Interviews?

-Having coached candidates for McKinsey interviews for years, here are the strategies that make the biggest difference:
+Having coached candidates for McKinsey interviews for over 10 years, here are the strategies that make the biggest difference.

 Memorized answers sound robotic and prevent you from adapting to follow-up questions.
-Instead, practice enough that your stories and frameworks feel natural, but leave room to respond to what the interviewer actually asks.
+Practice enough that your stories and frameworks feel natural, but leave room to respond to what the interviewer actually asks.

 A common mistake is jumping straight into calculations without first laying out your approach.
 Always explain the formula or logic you plan to use before crunching numbers.
 McKinsey is testing your problem-solving process, not just your arithmetic.

-3. Build custom frameworks instead of memorizing generic ones.
+Tip #3: Build custom frameworks instead of reciting generic ones

 Interviewers can spot a cookie-cutter framework immediately.
 Use standard frameworks as building blocks, but tailor your structure to the specific case question.
 A custom framework shows real analytical thinking.

-4. Always tie back to the case objective.
+Tip #4: Always tie back to the case objective

 It is easy to get lost in the details of a case and forget the original question.
 After every analysis step, summarize your findings and connect them back to the client's core objective.
 This shows you can keep the big picture in mind.

-5. Prepare for the PEI as seriously as you prepare for cases.
+Tip #5: Prepare for the PEI as seriously as you prepare for cases

 The PEI accounts for about 50% of your interview assessment.
-Prepare at least two stories for each of McKinsey's four themes (Connection, Drive, Leadership, Growth).
-Practice telling these stories out loud until they feel polished but not scripted.
+Prepare two stories for each of McKinsey's four themes (Connection, Drive, Leadership, Growth) and practice telling them out loud until they feel polished but not scripted.

 Frequently Asked Questions